fpirotti/rRINEX/README.md

     install_github("https://github.com/fpirotti/rRINEX")

-Remember to install the correct version of Rtools for your system.
+Remember to install Rtools for your system.